Kolkata: Etymology

 Although the city's name has always been pronounced Kolkata or Kôlikata in Bengali, the anglicised form Calcutta was the official name until 2001, when it was changed to Kolkata in order to match Bengali pronunciation.
+Both English variants are used.

 History

-British colonial rule

 The discovery and archaeological study of Chandraketugarh, 35 km north of Kolkata, provide evidence that the region in which the city stands has been inhabited for over two millennia.
+Kolkata or Kalikata in its earliest mentions, is described to be a village surrounded with jungle on the bank of river Ganga as a renowned port, commercial hub and a Hindu pilgrimage site for Kalighat Temple.
+The first mention of the Kalikata village was found in Bipradas Pipilai's Manasa Vijay (1495), where he describes how Chand Sadagar used to stop in Kalighat to worship Goddess Kali during his path to trade voyage.
+Later Kalikata was also found to be mentioned in Mukundaram Chakrabarti's Chandimangal (1594), Todar Mal's taxation-list in 1596 and Krishnaram Das's Kalikamangal (1676–77).
+Kalighat was then considered a safe place for businessmen.
+They used to carry on trade through the Bhagirathi and took shelter there at night.
 Kolkata's recorded history began in 1690 with the arrival of the English East India Company, which was consolidating its trade business in Bengal.
-Job Charnock, an administrator who worked for the company, was formerly credited as the founder of the city; In response to a public petition, the Calcutta High Court ruled in 2003 that the city does not have a founder.
+Job Charnock is often regarded as the founder of the city; however, in response to a public petition, the Calcutta High Court ruled in 2003 that the city does not have a founder.
 The area occupied by the present-day city encompassed three villages: Kalikata, Gobindapur and Sutanuti.
-Kalikata was a fishing village; Sutanuti was a riverside weavers' village.
-They were part of an estate belonging to the Mughal emperor; the jagirdari (a land grant bestowed by a king on his noblemen) taxation rights to the villages were held by the Sabarna Roy Choudhury family of landowners, or zamindars.
-These rights were transferred to the East India Company in 1698.
+Kalikata was a fishing village, where a handful of merchants began their operations by building a factory; Sutanuti was a riverside weavers' village; and Gobindapur was a trading post for Indian merchant princes.
+These villages were part of an estate belonging to the Sabarna Roy Choudhury family of zamindars.
+The estate was sold to the East India Company in 1698.